jessecaunter/python-level-0/README.md

 ## 3. Fantasy matchup result
 Takes two hard-coded scores: one representing how many categories you won, and the other representing how many categories your opponent won.
 An if-elif-else statement is then run to determine whether the result was a win, loss, or draw.

+## 4. Calculate an average
+Asks user to specify how many numbers they'd like to calculate the average of.
+A for loop then runs however many times the user specified, each time prompting them to enter an integer.
+Once all numbers have been entered, the average is calculated and printed on screen.